nguyenscg/portfolio/README.md

 # Sophia Nguyen's Portfolio
+## Project Description
-Portfolio is built with HTML and CSS
+This project is a web portfolio that is built to serve as an online business card.
+Portfolio is built with HTML and CSS.
 ## Technologies Used
 - HTML
 - CSS